 Need more info?
 Check our full guide - how to cite a research paper using MLA format

-An APA is more complicated than MLA.
+An APA is a most frequently used format when it comes to writing a research paper, and it is more complicated than MLA.
 The American Psychological Association has established it.
-Students and professionals use APA format in these fields:
+Students and professionals use APA essay format in these fields:

 - Social sciences